-What are the different types of radiation therapy for prostate cancer?
+What are the different types of radiation therapy for newly diagnosed prostate cancer?

-Brachytherapy, also known as internal radiation, can be further subdivided into low dose rate and high dose rate.
-In low-dose-rate brachytherapy, seeds containing radiation are carefully placed within the prostate while the patient is under anesthesia.
-After this relatively brief procedure, the seeds stay in the body and give off their radiation dose over a period of several months.
-For high-dose-rate brachytherapy, tubes or catheters are placed into the prostate, also while the patient is under anesthesia, and a high dose of radiation is delivered over a few minutes, often in several sessions.
-The radiation source is then removed from the body.Back to top
+Brachytherapy, also known as internal radiation, can be further subdivided into low-dose rate and high-dose rate.
+In low-dose-rate brachytherapy, a doctor carefully places seeds containing radiation within the prostate while the patient is under anesthesia.
+After this relatively brief procedure, the seeds stay in the body and give off their radiation dose over several months.
+For high-dose-rate brachytherapy, catheters are placed into the prostate, also while the patient is under anesthesia, and a high dose of radiation is delivered over a few minutes.
+The radiation source is then removed from the body before the patient wakes up.

-Do we know which treatment is better for prostate cancer, brachytherapy or external beam radiation?
+Do we know which treatment is best for prostate cancer — brachytherapy or external beam radiation?

 When it comes to early stages of disease, patients very frequently do well with either brachytherapy or external beam radiation.
 Success rates of around 90% or higher can be achieved with either approach.
-When the disease is somewhat more advanced — based on the PSA level or the Gleason score or visible evidence of disease on an MRI — we have learned over the years that higher doses of radiation are critical to achieving better results.
-Some evidence suggests that for patients with intermediate- or high-risk prostate cancer, a combined approach using brachytherapy along with external beam radiation may be best compared to standard dose external beam radiation therapy alone.Back to top
+When the disease is somewhat more advanced — based on the PSA level, Gleason score, extent of visible disease on magnetic resonance imaging (MRI) — we have learned over the years that higher doses of radiation are critical to achieving better results.
+Some evidence, including a large trial, suggests that for patients with intermediate- or high-risk prostate cancer, a combined approach using brachytherapy along with external beam radiation may be best compared to standard dose external beam radiation therapy alone.Back to top

 Are there side effects of the combination approach?

 There is a slightly higher chance that patients who receive the combined therapy (brachytherapy and external beam radiation) will have rectal irritation or urinary side effects.
 This is common with prostate cancer radiation therapy because the radiation can damage cells in the tissues surrounding the prostate.
-But at MSK, we routinely use sophisticated planning techniques that help us reduce the dose given to normal tissues such as the rectum, bladder, and urethra, lessening the chances of side effects and complications.
+But at MSK, we routinely use sophisticated computer-based planning techniques that help us reduce the dose given to normal tissues such as the rectum, bladder, and urethra, lessening the chances of side effects and complications.
 We have also found that, when treating with the combined approach, using the high-dose-rate brachytherapy compared to low-dose-rate brachytherapy may have less in the way of side effects.

 In addition, at MSK, we routinely use a rectal spacer gel, which we inject between the prostate and the rectum while the patient is under mild anesthesia, to create a buffer between these two tissues.
-By creating this space, we can further reduce the dose of radiation that the rectum is exposed to.
+By creating this space, we can further reduce the dose of radiation the rectum is exposed to.
 This leads to fewer side effects for the patient.
-The rectal spacer gel is biodegradable and after a few months dissolves on its own within the body, causing no harm or long-term effects.Back to top
+The rectal spacer gel is biodegradable and dissolves on its own within the body after a few months.Back to top

 When is brachytherapy alone the right choice?

 But brachytherapy is not right for everyone.
-For some patients with less-aggressive disease, a watch-and-wait approach would also be very reasonable.
-At MSK, our philosophy is that when the disease is caught very early — meaning a low PSA level, or nonaggressive disease as reflected by a Gleason score of 6 with evidence of cancer in only a few of the biopsy samples and no evidence from the MRI of a significant amount of disease — then it would be very appropriate to do active surveillance and hold off on treatment.
+For some patients with less-aggressive disease, a watch-and-wait approach would be preferred.
+At MSK, our philosophy is that when the disease is caught very early, it is very appropriate to do active surveillance and hold off on treatment.

-Those patients with very large prostates or those who have a significant amount of urinary symptoms may experience more side effects with brachytherapy.
-In these situations, we often steer such patients toward other kinds of treatment such as surgery or external beam radiotherapy.
-Surgery to remove a large prostate may be the better approach, to avoid the urinary symptoms that could be associated with radiation treatments.
-In some cases, where the prostate is moderately enlarged, hormonal therapy can be effectively used to shrink the prostate down over a period of several months.
+Those patients with very large prostates or those who have significant urinary problems at baseline may experience more side effects with brachytherapy.
+We often steer such patients toward other kinds of treatment such as surgery or external beam radiotherapy.
+Surgery to remove a large prostate may be the best approach to avoid the urinary problems that could be associated with radiation treatments.
+In some cases, when the prostate is moderately enlarged, hormonal therapy can be effectively used to shrink the prostate down over several months.
 This can then be followed by brachytherapy or external beam radiotherapy.Back to top

 What is stereotactic body radiation therapy (SBRT) and what advantages does it offer?